Chefs & Managers

 Goal of the Challenge:

-Create an appealing, well-balanced, 3-course vegan meal to be included on your restaurant menu and offered to diners during the month of October, 2012. *Additional stand-alone category= Brunch menu
+Create an appealing, well-balanced, 3-course vegan meal to be included on your restaurant menu and offered to diners during October 1-November 1, 2014. *Additional stand-alone category= Brunch menu

 - Entrees (& brunches) should ideally reflect a well-balanced meal, including protein, sides, etc.

-- Each restaurant/ chef is asked to create & feature new, original dishes for this Challenge that are not already included on your existing menu.
+- Each restaurant/ chef is asked to create & feature new, original dishes for this Challenge that are not already included on the pre-existing menu.

-- The Challenge menu can be featured as a separate menu insert, added to your October menu, or otherwise displayed to your dining guests in a way that indicates that you are featuring a Vegan Challenge option.
+- The Vegan Chef Challenge menu may be featured as a separate menu insert, added to your October menu, or otherwise displayed to your dining guests in a way that indicates that you are participating in the Challenge and featuring a Vegan Challenge option.

 - It is acceptable to ‘adjust’ menus mid-Challenge in consideration of customer feedback, etc.